FarronF/limerick-council-meetings/meetings/2023/05/22-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th March 2023.md

 Policy Committee dated 15th February, 2023, in relation to meeting of the Committee

-held on 15th February, 2023, together with accompanying reports as set out below.--- 11
+held on 15th February, 2023, together with accompanying reports as set out below.
+---
+11

 **Recommendation No. 1** - Circulated, report from the Working Group on Vacancy dated